kokakarova/messaging-service-home-assignment-oct2024/README.md

 ```

 - USE: create a new message
-- REQUEST ELEMENTS: This endpoint needs a request body with three elements:
+- REQUEST ELEMENTS: This endpoint requires a request body with three elements:

 ```
 {